Daylen H. Buchanan Killed in Watauga County Truck Accident

 18-year-old driver charged with misdemeanor death by motor vehicle following head-on collision on NC 105

-Daylen H. Buchanan, 20, of Bakersville, was killed in a head-on truck accident on NC 105 near the Avery County line in Watauga County, North Carolina, on May 12, according to the State Highway Patrol.
+Daylen H. Buchanan, 20, of Bakersville, was killed in a head-on truck accident on NC 105 near the Avery County line in Watauga County on May 12, according to the North Carolina State Highway Patrol.

-The driver of the other vehicle, an 18-year-old Zionville man, was charged with misdemeanor death by motor vehicle and reckless driving after his southbound 2017 Ram truck crossed the center line and struck the victim's 2019 Ram truck.
+The driver of the other vehicle, an 18-year-old Zionville man, was charged with misdemeanor death by motor vehicle and reckless driving after his southbound 2017 Ram truck crossed the center line and struck the Buchanan's 2019 Ram truck.

 Buchanan died at the scene of the crash.